TheGloriousRepublic/HTTP-WalServeUs-Py/README.md

 I think I'm getting good at this...

 So.
 I was browsing the internet when I came across an HTTP server in python.
-I downloaded it, played with it, and then got bored with it and it's ridiculously oversimplified structure.
+I downloaded it, played with it, and then got bored with it and its ridiculously oversimplified structure.
 I erased the stuff in the file and rewrote it.
 And I made it good.
 Kind of.
 It now has rewriting, permissions, directories, et cetera.
 So, yeah.

 Technical: